shopsys/monorepo-tools/packages/monorepo-tools/CONTRIBUTING.md

 # Contributing

-Thank you for your contributions to Shopsys Product Feed Google package.
+Thank you for your contributions to Shopsys Monorepo Tools package.
 Together we are making Shopsys Framework better.

 This repository is READ-ONLY.